Last Updated on April 27, 2023

 Clinics and vets are not the only places you can get your dog spayed or neutered.
 Some pet stores also offer to perform this standard procedure.

-Does Pet Insurance Cover The Cost of Spay or Neuter Services?
+Does Pet Insurance Cover the Cost of these Services?

 Pet insurance doesn’t typically cover the cost of spaying or neutering your dog unless you have purchased an add-on cover to the standard insurance policy.

 Pet insurance is designed to cover you for unexpected costs such as an accident or unforeseen illness, so these policies do not typically cover standard procedures like a spay or neuter.

 How can pet insurance help you manage the costs of these procedures?

 If you buy an add-on cover like a wellness rider, you may be able to get your dog spayed or neutered for a reduced rate.